codedthinking/bead.zip/docs/_guides/concepts.md

 Think of it as a computational snapshot.
 You can always return to recreate the exact same results.

-## Who This Is Actually For

-**You'll love bead if you:**
-- Work with data and write code to analyze it
-- Have ever asked "what data did I use for this?"
-- Need to share analysis with teammates
-- Want to actually reproduce your own work months later
-- Use Python, R, Stata, Julia, shell scripts, or really anything
-- Care more about getting stuff done than learning new frameworks

-**You might want something else if you:**
-- Just need to track code changes (use Git)
-- Want a workflow orchestrator (try Airflow or similar)
-- Need to manage software installations (use conda/Docker)
-- Are building web apps or mobile apps (this is for data analysis)

 ### 2. Workspace vs Archive